zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - **API Gateway**

-    - API Gateway currently does not handle authentication.
+    - API Gateway handles authentication.
     - Requests are sent to the API services that need to handle authentication

 - **API Catalog**